-The ancient city of Persepolis is among the world’s greatest archaeological sites; the remains date all the way back to 515BC.
+The ancient city of Persepolis is among the world’s most significant archaeological sites; the remains date all the way back to 515BC.

 This makes the ruins soon to be 2,600 years old, and although only a small fraction of the structure remains, you can still easily understand what a magnificent city it must have been in its glory days.

 These days the closest modern city is Shiraz, famous in Iran as the home of poets, but more famous in the west is the origin of the world-renowned grape that’s used in wine, the Syrah Grape

 These days wine and alcohol are strictly forbidden in Iran, but the grape is still abundant.